Spydiecy/Create-a-Token-Metacrafters/README.md

 ## Getting Started

+### Functionalities

+Using the 'Mint' function you can enter your wallet address and addd the number of tokens you want to add to your balance.

+Using the 'Burn' function you can enter your wallet address and addd the number of tokens you want to remove from your balance.

+The 'balance' button is a mapping of the address and the amount of tokens that address contains.

+Using 'TokenAbbrv' you can get the abbreviation of the token's name.

+Using 'TokenName' you can know the name of the token.

+Using 'TotalSuppy' you can know the total amount of tokens present.

 ### Executing program

 To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.